H-Ebrat/H-Ebrat/README.md

 - 🏗️ Deep diving into DeFi protocol design patterns and architecture
 - 🔐 Security-first smart contract development
-- 📚 Learning from Cyfrin Updraft and Alchemy University
-- ⚡ Building with Foundry for testing and deployment

 **Long-term goal:** 🚀 Launch my own DeFi protocol.
 Right now, I'm mastering the architecture and security fundamentals to make that happen.